 This problem occurs in a wide range of practical applications.
-As we shall see, calibrating a camera involves solving a version of this problem (Section 36.2).
+As we shall see, calibrating a camera involves solving a version of this problem (Section 32.2).
 Determining where you are in a known map very often involves solving a version of this problem.
 Imagine, for example, a camera looking directly downwards from an aircraft flying at fixed height.
 The image in the camera translates and rotates as the aircraft moves.
-If we can compute the transformation from image i to image i + 1, we can tell how the aircraft has moved.
+If we can compute the transformation from image i to image i+1, we can tell how the aircraft has moved.
 Another useful case occurs when we have a depth map of a known object and want to compute the pose of the object (its position and orientation in the frame of the depth sensor).
-We could do so by reducing the object model to a point cloud, then computing the transformation from the object model to the point cloud from the depth sensor.
+We could do so by having reference points on the object, finding interest points in the depth map, then solving for a transformation that maps reference points to depth points.